-Earlier I have posted about the different types of redirects and what does it refer to.
-If you read that post until the end, you will remember that I have taken the reference to the redirection WordPress plugin.
+Earlier I have written about the different types of redirects and what does it refer to.
+If you read that post, you will remember that I mentioned the redirection WordPress plugin.
 For those who haven’t read the previous post here is the link-

-- Whenever we delete, remove, change the URL of particular post/page than the old link will through the 404 page not found an error, Google will still show the former an which causes the 404 error.
-To avoid this mistake, we have to redirect WordPress page to another URL.
-To make this possible we use the different types of WordPress redirects plugins.
+- Whenever we delete, remove, change the URL of particular post/page then the old link will through the 404 page not found error.
+In that case, Google will still show the page (if we have set the 404 custom page for our blog) which causes the 404 error.
+To avoid this issue, we have to redirect old page URL to new URL.

 - Temporary redirect, permanent redirect are the types of redirects which we can use on our blog as per our requirements.

 - There are various ways where we can manage the redirects in WordPress blog.